bekircbc/bbc-job-manager-bcrypt-backend/README.md

 - hash = salt + password (bcrypt gives different hash in each login)

-- you can add easy a secret key...
+- you can add easy a secret key... random secret key. an array, random zahl and odd or even beginnig or end of the password..

+- but salt and pepper, etc. can be best solution..

         bcrypt.compare(secret+password. datbaseHash)